ShadyBooth/Interactive-Spreadsheet/README.md

 Make sure the versions of these libraries are compatible with Processing 4.x.

-3. Assets

-The project uses several image files for UI buttons and elements.
-Place them in the data/ folder of your sketch:

-data/
-├── WireFrameDisabled.png
-├── WireFrameEnabled.png
-├── SolidDisabled.png
-├── SolidEnabled.png
-├── Save.png
-├── InputFile.png
-├── Keys.png
-├── Keybinds.png
-├── TextInput.png
-├── FileName.png
-└── ConfirmOrReject.png

-4. Input Files
+3. Input Files

 The program requires a minimum CSV file (e.g., template.csv) with the following headers:
 Name, X, Y, Z, Group, Year of Birth, Grade, Gender

-5. Hardware
+45. Hardware

 A display capable of 1920×1080 resolution for optimal viewing.
 A system capable of running Processing P3D sketches with multiple 3D objects.

-6. Running the Sketch
+5. Running the Sketch

 Open Spreadsheet.pde in Processing.
 Ensure the data/ folder contains all images.